Installation#

 Initialize the database:

-$ poetry run flask --app website.app create_admin --login admin --email admin@example.org --password adminPassword
+poetry run flask --app website.app create_admin --login admin --email admin@example.org --password <password>

 Usage#

-Start the tool (as usual, from the directory):
+Start the application (from the project directory):

 poetry run start